zhihanli2000/Simulation-results/README.md

 # Simulation-results
-Simulation results of oscillating hybrid stars
+Simulation results of oscillating hybrid stars for EOS A4 and T9